leolanese/Angular19-API-Observable-Signal/README.md

 - `shareReplay(1)` because multiple components might subscribe to the same observable

 🟡 Signals and Observables
+- Prefer Signals Over BehaviorSubjects for State Management
-Signals will hold state values and trigger reactivity in our component, whereas Observables are streams of data that may emit multiple values over time.
+- Signals will hold state values and trigger reactivity in our component, whereas Observables are streams of data that may emit multiple values over time.

 🟡 OnPush Change Detection and Reactive Signal
 I Changed detection OnPush: So only change detection is triggered locally to the Signal change (changeDetection: ChangeDetectionStrategy.OnPush)